PM-Dungeon/dungeon-starter/documentation/quickstart_en.md

 // load the file as a sound object
 Sound mySound = Gdx.audio.newSound(Gdx.files.internal("assets/sound/sound.mp3"));
 mySound.play();
-// play the sound very dimmed
+// play the sound at a volume level of 10% mySound.play(0.1f);
-mySound.play(0.1f);
 // play the sound at maximum volume mySound.play(1f);